← All work

 Build the accelerator founder-led drinks brands would want to be part of.

-When I joined DV in 2016, it was a Diageo-backed idea more than a brand.
-A thesis that the next wave of drinks innovation would come from founders, not corporations.
-But no visual identity, no voice, no platform, no funnel.
+When I joined DV in 2016, it was a Diageo-backed idea more than a brand — a thesis that the next wave of drinks innovation would come from founders, not corporations.
+There was no visual identity, no voice, no platform, and no funnel to get those founders in the door.

 My remit was everything outside the investment decisions.
 How the market understood DV.
 How founders found it.
-Why they trusted it enough to pitch.
+Why they'd trust it enough to pitch us over a dozen other doors.
+It turned into nine years of the most energising work of my career, and the relationships that came out of it are the reason I'm still doing this.

 THE APPROACH